 So, you want to host a big giveaway event at your location?
 That sounds like a great idea!
 It’s an interactive way to promote your establishment and its video slot machines.
-Hosting a raffle or sweepstakes at your Illinois video gaming location is also an excellent way to increase traffic and gather guests’ information, all while giving back to your loyal customers and gamers!
+Hosting a giveaway at your Illinois video gaming location is also an excellent way to increase traffic and gather guests’ information, all while giving back to your loyal customers and gamers!
 But before you take any steps to start the process, we need to go over some vital information to ensure everything involved remains valid and legal.

 There are a handful of considerations when planning and conducting your giveaway at your bar, restaurant, establishment, and Illinois video gaming location.
 Let’s take a look at what you need to know and the actions you need to take before you get the ball rolling.